Lioo7/Zoom-auto-join-meetings/README.md

 1. Add your Zoom info to the Meetings Scheduler.csv file.
 <br>2.
 Run the main.py file.

-<br>Note: for Windows users: change the zoom's path to 'C:\\myprogram.exe'
+<br>Note: Windows users should change the zoom's path to 'C:\\myprogram.exe'